Skip to content

 Feedback loops as mandatory infrastructure.
 Ralph only works when typecheck catches errors, tests verify behaviour, and CI stays green — otherwise broken code compounds across iterations.
 This project’s 28 validation scripts, pre-commit/pre-push hooks, and circuit breaker pattern serve the identical function: mechanical feedback loops that prevent error propagation across agent steps.

 Deterministic stop conditions.
 Ralph exits when all user stories have passes: true.
-This project’s workflow engine defines explicit gate conditions: each step transition requires either human approval or automated validation pass, and the Conductor agent tracks completion state in the session state file.
+This project’s workflow engine defines explicit gate conditions: each step transition requires either human approval or automated validation pass, and the Orchestrator agent tracks completion state in the session state file.

 Harness Engineering provides the philosophy: treat the repository as the single source of truth, encode human taste into mechanical rules, enforce invariants rather than implementations, and manage context as a scarce resource.